smu-cs-3353/22s-pa01-sussybaka/README.md

 So, in total, there are 30 input sample files that will be used to test the algorithms.
 Each algorithm goes through each dataset for a total of 84 results.
 Brute Force takes too long in the final dataset with 1000 pictures, so it will not be analyzed on that input file.

-When doing analysis, we also looked at the time cost of each of the algorithms.
-This can be analyzed in two main ways:
+When doing analysis, we also looked at the time cost of each of the algorithms using two main methods:

 1. Using Time command in terminal.
 To use this command, first navigate to the cmake-build-debug folder, or wherever your executable is stored.
 When running the program, prepend the execution with "time."
 If done correctly, it will look something like this: